oarko/SF-ToolsPHP/README.md

 $sfTools->passwordLogin({password}, {PrivilageLevel});
 ```

-#### clameServer()
+#### claimServer()
-used to clame a server for the first time.
-Will generate and error if used on a clamed server
+used to claim a server for the first time.
+Will generate and error if used on a claimed server

 ```php
 $sfTools->clameServer({serverName}, {adminPassword});